nikospag/bash-moon-phase/README.md

-# bash-moon-phase
-Bash moon phase, dynamicaly calculated and shaded.
+# Bash moon phase, dynamicaly calculated and shaded.
 ==========================================================

 ## This programm-script dynamicaly calculates and extracts to a folder an image of the current moon phase.